 Another topic we discussed was the difference between legalization and decriminalization.
 I had never learned the difference between these two terms and it really helped me gain a better understanding of the situation as a whole.
 These ladies were inspiring and have truly inspired me to start standing up for what I believe regarding this topic and many others.
 I have realized that all it takes is for people to know the facts.
 For me, I was ignorant on

 the topic as a whole.
 I had no idea how it could help so many people.
 They have touched so many lives, including mine, so far and I know they will continue to touch others.
 The term sociological mindfulness kept coming to mind during the entire presentation.
 If only the world was able to look at someone and understand their need for medical marijuana instead of labeling them as a drug addict.
 Of course, there are people who misuse the drug, but there are so many people out there who would benefit immensely from Cannabis.
 I am grateful I got to experience this presentation for it was life changing for me.

 The Cruel Consequences: Portraits of Misguided Law exhibit was founded by Tamara Netzel.
-Netzel has been a medical cannabis advocate for less than two years after finding relief for her Multiple Sclerosis chronic pain symptoms.
+Netzel has been a medical cannabis advocate for only 3 years after finding relief for her Multiple Sclerosis chronic pain symptoms.
 She was a middle school English and Civics teacher for 16 years before daily excruciating pain in her hands was triggered by liver failure caused by the medications she had to take for her MS. A friend suggested she try cannabis oil.

 She found relief with the cannabis oil and decided to join the effort in her home state of Virginia to change the law in hopes of allowing safe medical cannabis access for herself and other patients.
 She connected with a group of moms whose children have Epilepsy and Virginia NORML who had been fighting for medical cannabis for the previous few years.